GB Airways: Relocation to Britain and later years

-In 1985, the airline, which was by then known as GB Airways, was headquartered in Gibraltar.
+In 1985, the airline, which was by then known as 'GB Airways', was headquartered in Gibraltar.
 In 1989, the company moved its operational HQ to the United Kingdom in order to increase the scope for expansion.
-A base was established at The Beehive in London Gatwick Airport and the company became GB Airways Ltd on 3 January 1989.
+A base was established at The Beehive at London Gatwick Airport, and the company became 'GB Airways Ltd' on 3 January 1989.
 The livery on the airline's fleet of Boeing 737 aircraft at this time was mainly white, with red and blue twin stripes down the centre of the fuselage, sweeping down to form a 'chin strap' under the nose cone.
 The twin stripe was repeated on the tailfin, with a speeding red arrow creating a diamond-shaped centrepiece, which was repeated on the forward fuselage.
-A stylised version of this diamond logo was used until the airline was bought by EasyJet in 2008.
+A stylised version of this diamond logo was used until the airline was bought by easyJet in 2008.

-For a number of years prior to October 1997, GB Airways operated services on behalf of newly launched budget carrier EasyJet; these were flown on its own air operator's certificate as EasyJet had not secured such certification.
+For a number of years prior to October 1997, GB Airways operated services on behalf of newly launched budget carrier easyJet; these were flown on its own air operator's certificate, as easyJet had not secured such certification.

-The relationship with British Airways was firmly entrenched in 1995 when it became a full British Airways franchise operator, with BA relinquishing its financial holding in the airline.
-The franchise agreement with British Airways was due to continue until 2010 and under the terms, GB Airways traded as British Airways, with all flights operated under BA flight codes (the range BA6800-6999 were allocated to GB Airways flights).
+The relationship with British Airways (BA) was firmly entrenched in 1995, when it became a full British Airways franchise operator, with BA relinquishing its financial holding in the airline.
+The franchise agreement with British Airways was due to continue until 2010, and under the terms, GB Airways traded as British Airways, with all flights operated under BA flight codes (the range BA6800-6999 were allocated to GB Airways flights).
 All GB Airways aircraft were presented in full British Airways livery, appointed with the same interior and class product as the BA main fleet, and staff wore the BA uniform.
-GB Airways flights could be booked through British Airways and the airline participated in BA's Executive Club and BA Miles programme.
+GB Airways flights could be booked through British Airways and the airline participated in BA's Executive Club and BA Miles loyalty programme.
 GB Airways was an affiliate member of Oneworld.
 However, GB Airways continued its own inflight magazines, Med Life and Elevate (for GB Airways' own duty-free goods range) in addition to the regular BA publications.
 Additionally, servicing of GB Airways aircraft at Gatwick was carried out by Virgin Atlantic Engineering.